jesusfb/expressjs-swagger-mongoose/README.md

-# expressjs-swagger-mongoose
+# ExpressJs-Swagger-Mongodb-Jest
+## Node.js CRUD
-Create a Node.js CRUD app with functionalities of Add/Update/Delete/Get items from any one of the databases (MongoDB, MySQL, PostgreSQL etc.).
-Implement the endpoints with proper API documentation (e.g. Swagger).
-Implement Test cases for the components in your project (API, Services) using any testing frameworks (Jest, Mocha, Chai etc.).
+Creating a Node.js CRUD app with functionalities of Add/Update/Delete/Get items using MongoDB.

+ Implement the endpoints with proper API documentation (using Swagger).

+  Implement Test cases for the components in your project (API, Services) using Jest frameworks